avkcode/vault/README.md

 ENABLE_ISTIO_SIDECAR='false'
 ```

+## Helm

+`gen_helm_chart.py`
+Converts Kubernetes YAML to a templated Helm chart with values.yaml.

+`GENERATE_HELM_SCRIPT (helm.mk)`
+Embedded Python script in Makefile to auto-generate a Helm chart from YAML.

 ## Unseal Script and Dockerfile

 The unseal.py script automates the process of unsealing HashiCorp Vault using provided unseal keys.
 It checks the Vault's seal status and sends unseal keys to the /sys/unseal endpoint until the Vault is fully unsealed.